 This course explores the design, selection, implementation and management of enterprise IT solutions.
 The focus is on applications and infrastructure and their fit with the business.
 Students learn frameworks and strategies for infrastructure management, system administration, content management, distributed computing, middleware, legacy system integration, system consolidation, software selection, total cost of ownership calculation, IT investment analysis, and emerging technologies.
 These topics are addressed both within and beyond the organization, with attention paid to managing risk and security within audit and compliance standards.
 Students also read current vendor and analyst publications and hone their ability to communicate technology architecture strategies concisely to a general business audience.

-CS620 Global IT Project Management
+CS620 Software Project Management

-CS630 Object-Oriented Systems Analysis and Design
+CS630 Systems Analysis and Design

 Prerequisite(s): CS 603 and CS 605

-CS650 Data Management Architectures
+CS650 Data Analytics Architectures with Big Data

 CS680 Mobile Application Development